 - Backache or pain in leg

-Shweta recalled her menstrual flow and duration were fine and she hadn’t experienced any of the other symptoms as well.
+Shweta recalled her menstrual flow and duration were fine and that she hadn’t experienced any other symptoms.

 Shweta was relieved to hear that but wanted to know in which situations fibroids treatment without surgery is possible and when is treatment required.